There’s reassurance on every point

 How long does linseed paint take to dry?

 On average, you’ll need to wait 24 hours before it can be overpainted and about 48 hours until it’s completely dry.
 This is heavily dependent on the weather, as linseed oil dries by exposure to UV light and an absence of humidity.
-If it’s dull or damp, or you simply need to work faster, try our super-fast UV curing lamp or add some Cosirk drying agent to the paint.
+If it’s dull or damp, or you simply need to work faster, try our super-fast UV curing lamp or add some Balsam Turpentine to the paint if you really don't have any other choice.

 Can you use linseed paint indoors?